 Advertising on the Brain.
 The concept that advertising affects the brain is almost tautological.

 Its very purpose is to influence how we think and feel.
 However, in the past the issue has been addressed mostly by way of folk wisdom with very little evidence or real understanding.
 Fairly recent developments in neurology are beginning to change that.
 The story has a rich history, dating back to the late Renaissance, when Europe was just beginning to think again.
-It starts in the mid 17th Century, Rene Descartes when was pondering thought itself.
-Descartes Error In 1641 Descartes published Meditations on First Philosophy and famously declared, “I think, therefore I am.”
-Descartes made the point that he undoubtedly existed because he was thinking.
+This Is Your Brain On Ads: An Internal 'Battle' For decades, social scientists have tried to determine how TV advertising affects the children and teenagers who watch them.

 CSPI researchers catalogued the food advertising on 28 hours of Nickelodeon programming in October 2012 and found 88 ads for foods.
 Of those, 69 percent were for foods of poor nutritional quality.
 The most common products marketed to kids were sugary cereals, candy, yogurt with added sugars, fast food and other restaurants, and snacks.
 Advertising, Impulse Purchases & Decision-Making.
 Advertisements are all around us, and they vary greatly in their attempts to attract consumers.

 Some ads highlight the product's features, while other ads' content seems to be completely unrelated to the product they're trying to sell.
 It's the latter type of ads that shoppers need to be most wary of, according to a new study.
 Researchers at the University of California, Los Angeles, and George Washington University focused on two different types of advertisements.
-The first type of ad, called "logical persuasion," or LP, presents facts about the product, such as, "This car gets 42 miles to the gallon.
+Neuroscience For Kids.
+The smell of a flower - The memory of a walk in the park - The pain of stepping on a nail.